avikumart/Site-Energy-Intensity-Prediction-Project/README.md

 - Baseline score on test dataset using XGBoost model was 49 and 50 for RF model
 - Tuned model brought `RMSE score to 46`

+**4. Explainable AI using SHAP**
+- Used Shaply values to learn interaction of inputs with the outputs
+- Plotted features shap values charts

+**Results:**
+- From summary plots it was found `energy_star_rating` and `floor_area` feature were the most imporatant to predict model output.

 ----------------------

 **Acknowledgement:** ***TMLC Academy***